KadTheHunter/ShulkerArchives/CONTRIBUTING.md

 .nbt links point directly to the .nbt file to download.
 Using the templates linked above, all you will need to do is fill in the file name itself.

 Please double-check and ensure that the filename is correct; They are case sensitive, so a swapped capital/lowercase letter could break things!

+# Code Contributions
+Code contributions rather ironically follow a less strict set of guidelines than Kit Entries; Below is a short list of expectations for contributed code:
+- Tab Size/Indentation must be 2 spaces
+- 'Script code must be commented/documented
+- CSS styles must be placed in the appropriate part of the file; See the [comment dividers](https://github.com/KadTheHunter/ShulkerArchives/blob/master/assets/main.css#L27) for reference.
+  - If there is not an existing category for your style, please insert a new one where you think appropriate.
+- Links **must** use `target="_blank" rel="noopener noreferrer"` when linking to external pages.

+Everything else expected falls under the header of 'Common Sense'; Use best practices, don't format your braces and brackets like a retard, check your spelling and grammar, test your changes before submitting them, etc.